jaygermeister/ECE411-SmartAnimalFeeder/Product Design Specifications.md

 - **User Interface (Optional):**
-  - LEDs, buttons, or a small display for basic user interaction
+  - LEDs, buttons, or a small display for basic user interaction or

-- **Security Measures:**
-  - Secure protocols for RFID communication to prevent unauthorized access
+  - Phone interface over Wifi or other wireless protocol

 ## Safety Features

 - **Bowl Sealing Mechanism:**
   - Sensors to detect the presence of the pet near the bowl
-  - Safety delay or countdown before sealing mechanism engages
+  - Safety sensor to detect if anything is obstructing sealing mechanism before engaging
   - Emergency stop mechanism for manual or automatic activation in case of malfunction
   - Slow and smooth movement to avoid startling or harming the pet
-  - Physical barriers and shields to prevent pet access to moving parts
+  - Physical barriers/shields to prevent pet access to moving parts
-  - Regular testing and calibration of sensors and safety mechanisms

 These safety features aim to ensure the well-being of the pet and enhance the overall reliability of the smart animal feeder.